sourcegraph/handbook/content/departments/cloud/index.md

 When offering customers a Managed Instance, CE and Sales should communicate and gather information for the following topics

 - Customers are comfortable with [security implication](technical-docs/index.md#security) of using a managed instance
-- Customers's code host should be accessible publically or able to allow incoming traffic from Sourcegraph-owned static IP addresses. *(Notes: we do not have proper support for other connectivity methods, e.g. site-to-site VPN)*
+- Customers' code host should be accessible publically or able to allow incoming traffic from Sourcegraph-owned static IP addresses. *(Notes: we do not have proper support for other connectivity methods, e.g. site-to-site VPN)*

 ## Managed Instance Requests